-Everyone visiting Paris for the first time wants to have a memorable trip, and there’s nothing like Paris tips and tricks from a local to get the best out of the French capital.
+Everyone visiting Paris for the first time wants to have a memorable trip, and there’s nothing like Paris tips from a local to get the best out of the French capital.

-1. If Possible, Travel During the Best Time to Visit Paris
+1. Look for the Best Time to Visit Paris for You

-There are, however, a few things you might want to take into account when planning a trip to Paris.
+There are, however, a few things you might want to take into account when planning your first trip to Paris.

-Generally speaking, the shoulder season – Spring and Fall – is good because it’s often less crowded and the temperature is pleasant.
+Generally speaking, the shoulder seasons – Spring and Fall – are good because it’s often less crowded and the temperature is pleasant.

 If you want to beat the crowds and pay less for things like transportation and accommodation in Paris, you should consider visiting Paris in November, early December, and January.

 If you are interested in shopping, consider visiting Paris in January or July, during the sales, when it is possible to find fantastic bargains.

 2. Don’t Leave without Travel Insurance for your First Trip to Paris